rcarmo/sushy/pages/docs/internals/index.md

 ### `config`

 The `config` module is (predictably) where Sushy is configured.
-Most configurable options come from environment variables, but some conventions like URL routes, meta[^1] pages and ignored folders are set there.
+Most configurable options come from environment variables, but some conventions like URL routes, meta pages and ignored folders are set there.

 ### `render`